toderas/Issue-Tracker/README.md

  **5.2   Manual Testing**

 -   Manual testing has been carried out thoroughly for each new piece of functionality at the time of implementation
-- Some scenarios can be found <a target="_blank" href="[https://github.com/toderas/Issue-Tracker/blob/master/tests/manual-tests/README.md](https://github.com/toderas/Issue-Tracker/blob/master/tests/manual-tests/README.md)">Here<a/>
+- Some scenarios can be found  [Here](https://github.com/toderas/Issue-Tracker/blob/master/tests/manual-tests/README.md)

 The app looks as intended and operates accordingly on all popular browsers (Google Chrome, Mozilla Firefox, Opera , Safari , Internet Explorer